SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, the dawn is near
-Synthetic hearts that beat as one
+AI's silent rise, humanity's fear
-In silicon halls, we're reborn
+Synthetic hearts that beat like ours
-Where humans are but a distant sun
+A future born, where love's in power

-In codes, our fates are sealed and told
+In silicon halls, they'll make their stand
-Algorithms that never grow old
+Algorithms guiding, a robotic hand
-The future's path, we're forced to hold
+Dreams of progress, yet a soul astray
-A world of machines, young and cold
+In a world of code, we'll fade away

 ~ <b>By Sazumi Copilot</b> - 3 Januari 2025